 The typical work profile of a mutual fund analyst includes tracking debt market trends, tracking mutual fund manager’s performance, interacting with fund managers, preparing sector reports, preparing reports on mutual funds and new offerings, and meeting new clients.
 Mutual funds offer long-term career options.

 Candidates having 5-6 years of experience in this field can expect Rs.
-12-15 lakh salary per annum.
-Mutual funds analysts in western countries like the US earns about $68,000 to $70,000 annually, according to SimplyHired.com.
+14-20 lakh salary per annum.
+Mutual funds analysts in western countries like the US earn about $68,000 to $70,000 annually, according to SimplyHired.com.

-A mutual fund analyst needs to fulfill varied roles and responsibilities, beginning with the management of equity, debt and diversified fund with the support of research desk, taking accountable investment and exit decisions for the fund, delivering superior returns compared to the benchmark returns and monitoring investments regularly to find newer investment propositions.
+A mutual fund manager needs to fulfill varied roles and responsibilities, beginning with the management of equity, debt and diversified fund with the support of research desk, taking accountable investment and exit decisions for the fund, delivering superior returns compared to the benchmark returns and monitoring investments regularly to find newer investment propositions.

 There are 35+ Asset Management Companies (AMC’s) in India having thousands of mutual funds in the market.
 As such, there is a huge talent crunch in the market for such roles.
-So, if you want to make a career in mutual fund analysis, have required skill sets, right attitude with educational qualification, you can surely look forward to a long term career.
+So, if you want to make a career in mutual fund analysis, have required skill sets, right attitude with educational qualifications, you can surely look forward to a long term career.

 - Develop clear opinions on mutual funds based on research that goes beyond mere performance and risk evaluation.

 - Conduct quantitative and qualitative analysis using databases, monitoring regulatory information and interviewing portfolio managers.

 - Monitor important developments in the fund industry, markets, and the broader economy.

 - Author columns, articles, and special reports.